tmtsoftware/csw/docs/src/main/index.md

 defined by TMT as well as service access interfaces for these components.
 It also provides @ref:[application](./apps/hostconfig.md) support for running multiple components on a host machine.

 The framework also contains the structures that are common to components, such as commands and event structures.

-## CSW Roadmap
-The current release 0.7.0 is a crucial milestone towards the first major release 1.0.0 of Common Software (CSW).
-All the deliverable services of Common Software are a part of this release.
-New features or API changes could be expected before
-1.0.0 release, but no new services would be added after 0.7.0 release.

-**What to expect from 1.0.0 release?**

-- Upgrade to Scala 2.13
-- Upgrade to Akka 2.6

 ## HTTP-based services API documentation
 **Documentation for HTTP based services could be found [here](swagger/index.html).**